rtmigo/xrandom_dart/README.md

 ```

 **`XrandomHq`** is **high quality** and expected to be run on **64-bit platforms**.
 That is, on desktops, phones and tablets.
-But not JavaScript.

 -------

-If you tried to create `XrandomHq` on Node.js but got `UnsupportedError`:
+If you compile your code to JavaScript (Flutter Web, Node.js) and still
+want XrandomHq:

 ``` dart
 final random = XrandomJs();  // works on all platforms